JGNN

 .addOutput(y);

-The operation parses string expressions that are typically structured
+method parses string expressions that are typically structured

 as assignments to symbols; the right-hand side of assignments accepts several operators and functions that